The importance of internal communications.

-James Roles: Niall perhaps I can come to you.
-How important is internal communications when you are planning a launch and actually probably interesting for you, who is responsible for making sure that there is alignment, given that you are an HR man?
+How important are internal communications when you are planning a launch and who is responsible for making sure that there is alignment?

 Niall Cluley: Yeah great question.
 So I think first and foremost, it is absolutely essential to have buy-in from the leadership team for what you are launching and that they are genuinely understanding it.
 I remember the CEO at Vodafone being an absolute passionate geek around different devices.
 He used to carry around three mobile phones on him at any one time, because he always wanted to talk about the latest product.
 And that goes a long way with your teams when they see the No.1 leader in that organisation really passionate about the products and services.
 I also think a lot of exec teams skip the stage of understanding what this product or service is all about and I think that is absolutely key.